 Santa Barbara Wine Region

 The Santa Barbara wine region spans 50 miles, so be prepared with a plan before setting out in the car for a day of tasting.
-It includes Los Olivos that is a small town a big reputation for wine.
+It encompasses 7 great AVAs, one of our favorites being Los Olivos, a small town with a big reputation for wine.

-Our favorite Santa Barbara wine tasting areas are the downtown area’s Urban Trail and the Foxen County wineries.
+Our favorite Santa Barbara wine tasting areas are the downtown Funk Zone and the Foxen County wineries.
 These two areas tick all the boxes.

 You’ll get a feel for the town of Santa Barbara, where many of the top wineries have tasting rooms, and you’ll get a chance to drive around the countryside and see the vineyards and wineries that are spread throughout the region to the northwest of Santa Barbara.